pts/minilibc686/README.md

 * diet libc gmtime is buggy for negative time_t values, see test/test_gmtime.c.
 * Run tools/as manually on a .s source file.
 This makes --pcc succedd and also removes -D... warnings for --gcc=clang.
+* Disable or redirect minilibc686 functions with `long double' for OpenWatcom.
+With OpenWatcom, `long double' is the same as `double'.

 __END__